Amazon Marketplace

 Ordered revenue is the value of orders placed but not yet shipped or delivered.
 Unlike shipped revenue, it reflects raw demand and purchase intent.
 It is an important metric for demand forecasting and inventory planning.

-Open term pageBestellvolumen
+Open glossary pageBestellvolumen

 Bestellter Umsatz ÷ ASP